Strangehill/names/README.md

 ---
 ---

-# names
+# Xuyun

-She's coming and she'll need a name or two.
-This is a list for inspiration.
+Xuyun is one of her names.